tonethar/IGME-330-Spring-2023/notes/object-notes.md

 ```

 - You can also have arrow functions as methods of object literals
-- But because they don't have access to the object's `this` keyword, `sayHello()` will fail in this case
+- But because they don't have access to the object's `this` keyword, `sayHello()` will not function as expected in this case
 - Occasionally though, an arrow function as an object property does have its uses

 ```js